Physician Assistant Studies Program Admissions

 - Comparative Anatomy will not be accepted toward the Human Anatomy & Physiology pre-requisite requirement.

 - Mammalian Anatomy is usually accepted toward the Human Anatomy & Physiology pre-requisite requirement.
 Applicants who are concerned their Mammalian Anatomy course may not meet the requirement, are asked to submit a syllabus to [email protected].
 The course will be reviewed and a response sent at that time.

 - Course Waiver Request Form

-- Baccalaureate degree (no preferred major) completed by December (date TBD) of the year preceding enrollment
+- Baccalaureate degree (no preferred major) completed by December 23, 2021 of the year preceding enrollment

 - Cumulative overall 3.0 GPA at the time of application as noted in the “CASPA Overall GPA” calculation.
 This calculation considers all college level coursework ever completed. *Applicants with international coursework, please see International Applicants section.

 - Ability to meet Program Technical Standards with or without reasonable accommodation as described by the ADA

 - Ability to successfully pass a criminal background check and urine drug screen, if admitted

 - Review of the program immunization and health requirements required before application